Texas Township, Pennsylvania

 Texas is a second-class township in Wayne County, Pennsylvania, United States.
 The township's population was 2,422 at the time of the 2018 United States Census.

 History

 The Eugene Dorflinger Estate was added to the National Register of Historic Places in 1978.

 Geography

 According to the United States Census Bureau, the township has a total area of 14.5 sqmi, of which 14.4 sqmi is land and 0.1 sqmi, or 0.69%, is water.
+It contains the census-designated place of White Mills.